PwC case study: Acquisition of Langeberg & Ashton Foods

 The deal hypotheses were used to inform not only the transaction, but also the new standalone business’s management team going forward.
 We presented our findings through dynamic visualisation tools (the PwC Junction platform) to better understand the levers that impact the business’s performance and the hypotheses.

-Our FDD team further identified key deal issues that were addressed as part of the Sale and Purchase Agreement to better protect the interests of our clients.
+Our FDD team further identified key deal issues that were addressed as part of the Sale and Purchase Agreement (SPA) to better protect the interests of our clients.

 Our integrated approach using various PwC specialist teams helped us deliver a sustained outcome to our clients and the town of Ashton.
 With the successful conclusion of this transaction, around 3,000 jobs have been saved, which adds significant momentum to the economy of the town of Ashton and the Western Cape.